catalyst-cooperative/pudl/docs/install.rst

 Creating a Workspace
 -------------------------------------------------------------------------------

-PUDL needs to know where to store its big pile of input and output data.
+PUDL needs to know where to store its big piles of inputs and outputs.
 It also provides some example configuration files and `Jupyter <https://jupyter.org>`__ notebooks.
 The ``pudl_setup`` script lets PUDL know where all this stuff should go.
 We call this a "PUDL workspace":